drewm27/speakerrankings/portable/best-auxinput.md

 - Negatives: Very large and heavy.
 Note, JBL daisychain is not compatible with any other non-JBL speaker and is possibly a fully digital signal.
 Somewhat dark sounding by default, needs some treble boost to sound neutral
 - App: Yes
 - Aux Input: Yes
-- Battery Life: 15 hours
+- Battery Life: 15 hours (Manufacturer specified)
 - Bluetooth Codecs: SBC
 - Bluetooth Version: 5.4
 - Built in Microphone: No